melissaglawrence/Student-api-filter/README.md

-# Hatchways Frontend Assessment - Student Profiles
+# Frontend Assessment - Student Profiles

 Front End coding project that displays students profiles from and API.